RonnyRice/AWM_CA1/README.md

 - A user can delete An entire plan or individual itinerary events
 - Has a login page for different users
 - Itinerary and Plan tables can scroll for overflow
+- It creates, store and manipulate spatial data in PostgreSQL/PostGIS database.
+- It utilizes Boostrap for ease of development and user friendly design.
+This makes the application responsive to make usuable it on different screen sizes.
+- App was deployed on an ubuntu VM on Azure using docker, nginx and has HTTPS with the help of certbot for security.

 ## Screen Shots of app